-The post began one day when I was doing what I very often do, which is listen to radio documentaries and interview programs.
-My favourite subjects are design, culture, anthropology, sociology, psychology, neuroscience, arts, culture, literature, biology, chemistry and physics, some history, mathematics, geography, technology, architecture, animal behaviour, religion, etc. etc. etc. etc….
-You get the idea.
-I love learning.
-And yet because of what I know, I care less about that learning than I do about the knowing.
-I learned in that interview that someone had done some work based on the claim that Einstein was apparently asked on his deathbed, “if you could do it all over, what would you do differently?” and supposedly he answered “read more Talmud.”
+The post began one day when I was doing what I very often do, which is listen to podcasts and/or radio documentaries and interview programs.
+I learned in one of those interviews that someone had done some work based on the claim that Einstein was apparently asked on his deathbed, “if you could do it all over, what would you do differently?” and according to their ‘expert,’ supposedly Einstein answered “read more Talmud.”

 So one group of people pitted the thoughts in their consciousness against the thoughts in other people’s consciousness and they had a heated debate.
 Some people’s blood pressure literally rose as they flushed themselves with anger by telling themselves internal narratives about how the other side was wrong.
 Meanwhile another group read a story about love and felt good.
 One of those two scenarios has a winner and it isn’t the first one.

-No one can really know what was said and I know it doesn’t matter, so that’s as much as I’ll say about that.
+No one can really know what was said and I know it doesn’t matter to the lesson I was writing to imparct, so that’s as much as I’ll say about that.
 I will continue within reason to try to find the link to the documentary, but I’m confident the critics are correct—what possible corroboration could the interviewee have?
 Was he there?
 And even then, he could be lying.
-So I would suggest people invest themselves far less in trying to be right, and far more in simply and lovingly being.
-Most of you won’t, but trust me, on your deathbed you’ll know very clearly that life would have been better if you would have spent less time arguing and more time loving.
-That is why I love you.

 PS And you know what?
 Some people will get angry at this too! 🙂